salmakamni/calm.io/README.md

 Welcome
 ========

+instructions:

+1) download repo
+2) unzip
+3) go to chrome://extensions
-download repo, open developer mode in chrome://extensions, load unpack the downloaded repo to view extension
+4) open developer mode in chrome://extensions (toggle on the right side)
+5) load unpack the downloaded repo in extensions
+6) open new tab
+7) go to extensions button on top, pin calm.io
+8) click calm.io
+9) destress!